AlexanderParker/zyn/README.md

 # Demo / Explorer

-Check out [the demo page](https://alexanderparker.github.io/zyn/).
-It's pretty bare-bones but provides a simple keyboard sound player.
+Check out [the demo page](https://alexanderparker.github.io/zyn/) or some of the presets below.
+It provides a basic interface to easily browse through seeds to hear what they sound like.

 Use the QWERTY keys like a piano keyboard to sample the sounds.
 You can also use + and - to change the seed, and Page Up / Down to change the octave.